laurent22/joplin/README.md

 # Community

 - For general discussion about Joplin, user support, software development questions, and to discuss new features, go to the [Joplin Forum](https://discourse.joplin.cozic.net/).
 It is possible to login with your GitHub account.
+- Also see here for information about [the latest releases and general news](https://discourse.joplin.cozic.net/c/news).
 - For bug reports and feature requests, go to the [GitHub Issue Tracker](https://github.com/laurent22/joplin/issues).
 - The latest news are often posted [on this Twitter account](https://twitter.com/laurent2233).